IOSM-bannerUKSA_

 THE STORY SO FAR

 In 2024, the UK Space Agency set out to invest in work that aims to prolong the life of satellites and ensures that space remains sustainable for future generations.
-This included a £2 million upgrade to the Catapult’s IOSM testing facility which will become the first in the UK capable of verification, validation, and demonstration of in-orbit operations.
+This included a £2 million upgrade to the Catapult’s ISAM testing facility which will become the first in the UK capable of verification, validation, and demonstration of in-orbit operations.

 IOSM-Yard-002